elaniin/AccountKit-Web-PHP/README.md

-# Facebook AccountKit using PHP
+# Facebook Account Kit using PHP
-This is a basic web project based in __PHP__ that help you to understand how __"Facebook AccountKit"__ works, you can use this project as a basic for a new project or you can take part of the code to facilitate the integration into an existing project.
+This is a basic web project based in __PHP__ that help you to understand how __"Facebook Account Kit"__ works, you can use this project as a basic for a new project or you can take part of the code to facilitate the integration into an existing project.
 You can test a live demo here: http://bit.ly/23IN8le

 ![alt tag](https://elaniin.com/github/webAK1.png) ![alt tag](https://elaniin.com/github/webAK2.png) ![alt tag](https://elaniin.com/github/webAK3.png)